counternote/counternote/spec.md

 ***

-# Stage

-A [stage][stage] holds compositional and instrumental details such as title, author, instrument voices and tunings, and the like.

-***

 # Form

 A [form][form] is a structural element of a composition and how such elements connect together.
 Here is the A-section of Bourrée by Bach: